lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 Saving Sessions
 ---------------
 To open all the files if you work on several together in a session press :kbd:`Control+M` or :menuselection:`File --> Save/Restore Session` and a dialog will appear.
 To save your first session type a name to remember this and then press the :guilabel:`Save` button.
 To open your saved session click the name of the session on the top of the dialog and then press :guilabel:`Open`.
 To remove a saved session  press the :guilabel:`Remove` button.
+To remove all saved session press the :guilabel:`Remove All` button.

 Customizing
 ------------